Hey. Kia ora. G’day. Talofa. Welcome to JeffFleischer.com.

 For those who don’t know me, I’ve been a journalist for more than 15 years.
 I’ve lived in three states and three countries, and my work has appeared in more than 30 nations on every continent save Antarctica.

 I’m the author of three books, each of which you can learn more about on this site: “Votes of Confidence: A Young Person’s Guide to American Elections” (Zest Books, 2016), “Rockin’ the Boat: 50 Iconic Revolutionaries from Joan of Arc to Malcolm X” (Zest Books, 2015), and “The Latest Craze: A Short History of Mass Hysterias” (Fall River Press, 2011).
-I’ve also published fiction stories in publications like The Chicago Tribune’s Printers Row Journal, Shenandoah, Steam Ticket and several others.
+I’ve also published fiction stories in publications like The Chicago Tribune’s Printers Row Journal, Shenandoah, The Saturday Evening Post, Steam Ticket and several others.